English

 1οΈβ£ Introduction

-Fever is one of the body’s most misunderstood signals.
+Fever is one of the body’s most misunderstood signals and is one of the body's most common responses to illness.

-π Fever is usually part of the body’s defense—not the problem itself.
+π In many cases, fever is part of the body's natural defense against illness rather than the illness itself.

 2οΈβ£ How it happens